ryurina/Julia-learn/Monty_Hall_Problem_Simulation/MontyHallProblem.md

 ```

 Explanation:
-We've simulate 1000 games, and as we can see the probability of winning the changing door strategy is 2/3
+We've simulate 1000 games, and as we can see the probability of winning with "the changing door strategy" is 2/3

 ----
 IG: @ryurina23